dfquinn23/Project_2/README.md

 ## Objectives:
     1. Identify the relevant data sources, connect to their API, and access the relevant statistical data.
-    2. Analyze this data and identify 1-3 ways in which we can combine these statistics to enable novel and proprietary analysis in order to provide a competitive advantage
+    2. Analyze this data and identify 1-3 ways in which we can combine these statistics to enable novel and proprietary analysis in order to provide a competitive advantage.
-    3. Using these novel analytics, alongside traditional measurements, rank available players by position for draft preparation
+    3. Using these novel analytics, alongside traditional measurements, rank available players by position for draft preparation.
     4. On an ongoing basis, the model will take in new player data, updated with the most recent match’s stats.
-Owners will be able to submit their roster, and the model will provide an analytics-driven lineup for that week’s competition
+Owners will be able to submit their roster, and the model will provide an analytics-driven lineup for that week’s competition.
-    5. Provide owners with graph-based data visualizations to support the recommendations
+    5. Provide owners with graph-based data visualizations to support the recommendations.

 ## Key Questions
 	1. How have owners traditionally used player stats to build their teams?
 What are the statistics that typically drive these decisions?